 Poor punctuality is not acceptable.
 If your child misses the start of the day, they can miss work and do not spend time with their class teacher getting important news and information for the day.
 Pupils arriving late also disrupt lessons, which can be embarrassing for the child and can in turn, encourage absence.
 Being 10 minutes late every day throughout the academic year is the same as missing two weeks of school.

-If your child is often late you will be asked to meet with the head teacher and/or the Learning Mentor to discuss ways to improve punctuality, but you can approach us at any time if you are having problems getting your child to school on time.
+If your child is often late you will be asked to meet with the head teacher and/or the Attendance Manager to discuss ways to improve punctuality, but you can approach us at any time if you are having problems getting your child to school on time.